grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 ## Additional options

-If you would like to limit how many extensions a plugin can register for your extension point you can pass the `limitPerPlugin` option as part of the `getPluginLinkExtensions` call.
-The default limit is set to **5** extensions per plugin to prevent plugins from flooding your extension point.
+If you want to limit how many extensions a plugin can register for your extension point, you can pass the `limitPerPlugin` option as part of the `getPluginLinkExtensions` call.
+The default limit is set to five extensions per plugin to prevent plugins from flooding your extension point.